limey-bean/Anacapa/README.md

 ## Running Anacapa

+*Note*: A complete set of input files required for Anacapa and the output files produced by Anacapa are available [here](https://github.com/limey-bean/Anacapa/tree/New-Master/Example_data).

-__Anacapa__ must be run in either local (`-l`) or HPC default mode (`-u`).
+__Anacapa__ can be run in either local (`-l`) or HPC default mode (`-u`).
 Local mode is for personal computers and servers.
 Default mode is for High Performance Computing environments with Univa Grid Engine or similar scheduler (e.g. Hoffman2 at UCLA).

 ### Preparing the anacapa_config.sh file